markterweele/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 To map the key to the Microsoft 365 Copilot app, the user should select **Custom** and then choose the Microsoft 365 Copilot app from the app picker.
 If this app picker is empty or doesn't include the Microsoft 365 Copilot app, they should reinstall it from the Microsoft Store.

-Users can also choose to have the Copilot key launch an app that is MSIX packaged and signed, ensuring the app options the Copilot key can remap to meet security and privacy requirements.
+Users can also choose to have the Copilot key launch an app that is MSIX packaged and signed, ensuring the app configured to the Copilot key can remap to meet security and privacy requirements.

 ## Copilot installation with Windows updates and controls